Which is Better Laser or IPL Hair Removal?

 SOURCE: Journal of Cosmetic and Laser Therapy

-The main difference between laser and ipl hair removal
+The main difference between laser vs ipl hair removal

 The main difference between laser and IPL hair removal is the type of light used.
 IPL laser is not a laser.
 It is a broadband pulsed light source, whereas a laser is a monochromatic coherent light source.
 Both methods target the melanin in the hair follicle and deliver permanent results.